-If you are a Brisbane local who want to explore the most iconic natural wonder of central Australia, Uluru, which is also known as Ayers Rock, I recommend 4WD hire as the best option to reach the destination.
+If you are a Brisbane local who want to explore the most iconic natural wonder of central Australia, Uluru, which is also known as Ayers Rock, I recommend 4WD hire from Brisbane airport as the best option to reach the destination.
 The journey is bound to be one of the most amazing outback adventure road trips of your entire life.
 Such mesmerizing memories can’t be experienced while traveling in a flight.

 Uluru is the most visited Australian landmark found in the aboriginal red center territory of the country.
 For many, it has reached the status of one of the ‘top places to visit in Australia before die’.
 I have been to Ayers Rock for 6 times so far.
 I have went there with friends and on family holidays too.

 Exploring a big part of Australian continent by 4WD hire from Brisbane